jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

 - time-limit: 30s
 - rate: 20
-- number of sessions (number of threads to generate historiess): increasing from 10 to 200 with a step of 10
+- number of sessions (number of threads to generate histories): increasing from 10 to 200 with a step of 10
 - max writes per key: 8

-### [Reg4] `rw-register`
+### [Reg4] `reg-max-write`

 a set of histories (with the accompanying WAL logs) with increasing max writes per key from 1 to 20

 - time-limit: 30s
 - rate: 20
-- number of sessions (number of threads to generate historiess): 10
+- number of sessions (number of threads to generate histories): 10
-- max writes per key: increasing from 10 to 200 with a step of 1
+- max writes per key: increasing from 1 to 20 with a step of 1

 ## Not part of benchmarks